OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 231 0x0002df6c 24 (4.__TEXT.__objc_methname) ascii loadHTMLString:baseURL:
 ```

-In a case like this, it is recommended to perform dynamic anaylsis to ensure that this is in fact being used and from which kind of WebView.
+In a case like this, it is recommended to perform dynamic analysis to ensure that this is in fact being used and from which kind of WebView.
 The `baseURL` parameter here doesn't present an issue as it will be set to "null" but could be an issue if not set properly when using a `UIWebView`.
 See "Checking How WebViews are Loaded" for an example about this.

 In addition, you should also verify if the app is using the method [`loadFileURL:allowingReadAccessToURL:`](https://developer.apple.com/documentation/webkit/wkwebview/1414973-loadfileurl?language=objc "WKWebView loadFileURL:allowingReadAccessToURL:").
 Its first parameter is `URL` and contains the URL to be loaded in the WebView, its second parameter `allowingReadAccessToURL` may contain a single file or a directory.
 If containing a single file, that file will be available to the WebView.
 However, if it contains a directory, all files on that directory will be made available to the WebView.
 Therefore, it is worth inspecting this and in case it is a directory, verifying that no sensitive data can be found inside it.